 New and Improved Opportunities to Channel Your Expertise

-In October 2022, IDSA embarked on a comprehensive, year-long effort to review and revamp our volunteer structure and opportunities.
-The purpose of this work is to ensure that our governance structure aligns with our strategic plan and that individuals who volunteer are empowered to do their best work.
+In 2023, IDSA adopted an updated volunteer structure to ensure that our governance aligns with our strategic plan and that individuals who volunteer are empowered to do their best work.
 Our goal is to build volunteer opportunities that are accessible and meaningful, and enhance our collective impact on the field of ID.

 FREQUENTLY ASKED QUESTIONS

-Why are we reviewing the volunteer structure and opportunities?
+Why did we change the volunteer structure and opportunities?

 To make IDSA a stronger and more successful organization by:

-Why are we reviewing the volunteer structure now?
+Why did IDSA decide to review the volunteer structure now?

-- In 2019, the IDSA Board of Directors approved the 2020-2024 Strategic Plan.
+• In 2019, the IDSA Board of Directors approved the 2020-2024 Strategic Plan.
 We’ve made significant progress advancing our strategic initiatives while growing our brand and influence through a robust response to COVID-19.
-So now is an ideal time to ensure the work of our volunteers aligns with the strategic plan.
+This was an ideal time to ensure the work of our volunteers aligns with the strategic plan.

-- The rate of change is rapidly increasing in the ID field.
-We need to ensure our volunteer structure is nimble to adapt to rapid changes in the field.
+• The rate of change is rapidly increasing in the ID field.
+We need to ensure our volunteer structure is nimble to adapt to these changes.

 How will a new volunteer structure engage more members and align with our inclusion, diversity, access and equity initiatives?

-- As we restructure IDSA’s volunteer opportunities to include more issue-oriented groups that operate on a time-sensitive basis, IDSA members will have more opportunities to volunteer on a short-term basis — and on issues that have real-time impact.
+• IDSA’s new volunteer structure will include more issue-oriented opportunities that will operate on a time-sensitive basis, providing IDSA members with more opportunities to volunteer on a short-term basis — and on issues that have real-time impact.

-• A larger number of shorter-term opportunities opens up our volunteer network to a wider pool of candidates, allowing us to recruit a more diverse group of volunteers who represent the makeup of our membership.
+• A larger number of short-term opportunities opens up our volunteer network to a wider pool of candidates, allowing us to recruit a more diverse group of volunteers who represent the makeup of our membership.

-- A more nimble volunteer structure will allow IDSA to more easily harness the energy and talents of new professionals and under-represented groups that have not traditionally been involved in IDSA’s leadership, as well as members who may not have the time or desire to serve a three-year term on a committee.
+• A more nimble volunteer structure will allow IDSA to more easily harness the energy and talents of new professionals and under-represented groups that have not traditionally been involved in IDSA’s leadership, as well as members who may not have the time or desire to commit to a three-year term on a committee.

-- We have engaged a partner, McKinley Advisors, and their team has been gathering input from a diverse group of stakeholders — members, IDSA leaders, current and past volunteers, and staff to determine the best structure for IDSA’s needs. — through surveys, interviews and small group meetings.
+• We gathered input from a diverse group of stakeholders — members, IDSA leaders, current and past volunteers, and staff to determine the best structure for IDSA’s needs — through surveys, interviews and small group meetings.

-- The task force will synthesize all the input and learnings to present final recommendations to the IDSA Board in June 2023, for their approval.
+• The task force synthesized all the input and learnings to present final recommendations to the IDSA Board in June 2023.